JeffersonLab/jiriaf-fireworks/docker-compose/README.md

 - Will be automatically populated by JRM Launcher during operation
 - Should not be modified manually
 - Is mounted into the container to persist port mappings between restarts
+- Must exist as a file (not a directory) with write permissions

 ## Usage